My Man Godfrey: Public domain status

 The original film is generally thought to have entered into the public domain in 1965 when the film's copyright was not renewed after 28 years.
 However the underlying work, the 1935 book 1101 Park Avenue - re-titled My Man Godfrey with the film's release - had its copyright renewed in 1963 and is thus still in copyright.
 According to Stanford University Library, and under rulings of the 1990 case Stewart v.
 Abend, in so-called multilayered works, the rights holder of the original work can claim ownership of the film script, though not the pictures, if the original book is still in copyright.
 "Films are often based on books ... that may maintain copyright.
 If the pre-existing work is protected, then rightly or wrongly, it has generally been determined that the derived film is also protected."

 Home media

+While public domain videos of the film had been issued by several different distributors in the preceding years, the film had its first official video release on January 12, 1994, from MCA/Universal Home Video.
 In 2002, a restored print was made available on DVD by The Criterion Collection, which featured a new cover illustrated by Michael Koelsch.
 In 2005, 20th Century Fox Home Video released a colorized version.
 In September 2018, Criterion released the film on Blu-ray with new supplements.